 You can stretch your training out a little longer than 24 months.
 However, we do encourage you to take classes as often as possible as the tuition is gradually moving higher and the program may shift slightly over time.
 More students are now seeking the 128-Hour level certification as interest grows in becoming ICF certified.
 The 128-Hour program can be completed within a year by an ambitious individual.

-About $3,960 - $4260 depending on when you register and which courses you take.
-Tuition can be lower -- see below - or slightly higher if you take additional courses.
+About $6,400 depending on when you register and which courses you take.
+Tuition can be lower—see below—or slightly higher if you take additional courses.
 The initial six-day 44-Hour Intensive In-Person program is only $3,790.

-About $8,190 - $9,000 depending on when you register and which courses you take.
+About $10,200 to 10,800 depending on when you register and which courses you take.
 Tuition can be lower or slightly higher if you take additional courses.
 If you have five or more participants attending from one organization registering together there is a group discount.
-Our 100% Distance Learning ICF Accredited 128-Hour Fast Track Program, which can save the participant on travel expenses, has a lower tuition and ranges from $8,190 to $9,490 depending on payment options and early registration.
+Our 100% Distance Learning ICF Accredited 128-Hour Fast Track Program, which can save the participant on travel expenses, has a lower tuition and ranges from $8,490 to $9,490 depending on payment options and early registration.

 The earlier that you register, the lower the tuition.
 There are elective courses you can choose from that differ slightly in tuition.

 Many of our students do not sign up for the whole certification program at once, but rather choose to register in modules for the training.
-They usually begin with a six-day or a seven-day Intensive.
-Some students choose to only take the week long program, whereas most continue soon with other courses.
+They usually begin with a six-day in-person Intensive.
+Some students choose to only take the six-day program, whereas most continue soon with other courses.
 Usually the next courses that students take are Intermediate Coaching Skills and Niche Marketing: How to Create Your Ideal Coaching Practice.
 It is your choice as to which courses you will take and at what pace you will go.
 Our Program Advisors will gladly map out your curriculum and the tuition for you.

 Yes, we call the process the Individual Learning Labs, which are a combination of coaching, mentoring and consultation with a CEC faculty member.
 Most students use this process to help them build their coaching practices and/or get consultation on coaching specific client issues.